Veterinary Topics

-Cranial Cruciate Ligament (CCL) rupture is one of the most common veterinary orthopedic injuries in dogs and causes intense pain, swelling and lameness in one or both hind legs.
+Cranial Cruciate Ligament (CCL) rupture is one of the most common veterinary orthopedic injuries in dogs and causes intense pain, swelling, and lameness in one or both hind legs.

-With an acute (sudden) rupture of the cranial cruciate ligament many dogs will not place weight on the leg at all, sometimes leading owners to believe the leg has been broken or fractured.
+With an acute (sudden) rupture of the cranial cruciate ligament, many dogs will not place weight on the leg at all, sometimes leading owners to believe the leg has been broken or fractured.
 The cranial cruciate ligament is inside the knee, analogous to the ACL (anterior cruciate ligament) in humans, that prevents abnormal rotation and forward and backward motion of the bones of the knee relative to each other.
 In humans, these ligament tears are almost always traumatic – they occur when a soccer player twists a knee, a skier takes a bad fall, or a football player gets tackled.

 Symptoms of CCL injury in veterinary medicine include:

-• gradual waxing and waning lameness which may or may not improve with pain medications and rest
+• Gradual waxing and waning lameness, which may or may not improve with pain medications and rest

-• non-weight bearing (with acute ruptures) that may gradually improve over time
+• Non-weight bearing (with acute ruptures) that may gradually improve over time

-• swelling at the knee joint that often is unnoticed by owners but may be visible to your veterinarian
+• Swelling at the knee joint that often is unnoticed by owners but may be visible to your veterinarian

-• instability of the knee when tested by your veterinarian while your dog is sedated
+• Instability of the knee when tested by your veterinarian while your dog is sedated

-• loss of muscle mass around the hip and thigh of that leg.
+• Loss of muscle mass around the hip and thigh of that leg.

-What are the goals when we do
+• What are the goals when we do corrective surgery for CCL injuries?

 • Minimize pain, improve comfort

-• Reduce arthritis overall in the long-term
+• Reduce arthritis overall in the long term

-• Return to highest function possible
+• Return to the highest function possible

-• Improve quality of life
+• Improve the quality of life

 • Increase ability for activity, exercise, and mobility